prydin12345-glitch/revise-ai-buddy/docs/biology-course-framework.md

 Based on `dddad582901890adaae39395500d9225e6a5595e` (the restored OCR test file).
 This batch extracts the existing AQA and OCR paper definitions into registered adapters and adds an offline audit command.
 The website remains in development.

+**Paper 2 update, 19 September 2026:** AQA GCSE Biology Paper 2 is now implemented through this framework for Foundation and Higher.
+See [the Paper 2 notes](aqa-biology-paper-2.md) for selection, scope, tests and the current eight-function deployment list.
+The sections below record the original B1 extraction; its eight baselines remain unchanged.
+The inventory now contains twelve combinations.

 ## What now shares an interface

 `biology-course-packs.ts` registers each supported course/paper/version with its tier choices, specification sources, official assessment constraints, Examly layout choices, template builder, prompt contribution, repair instructions and validation policy. `biology-paper-contract.ts` retains the old import paths and delegates to those adapters.
 The frontend profile preview and protected backend snapshot therefore build the same plans.